balint-rueb/DIA-WiSe2025-Exercise-Berlin-Public-Transport-Data-Analysis/README.md

 Run alembic upgrade head in terminal

 # For evaluation
-Start the containers with the following command and attach to the main container with a terminal:
+1. Pull code from here.
+The project contains the train data, meaning it is completely self contained.
+Navigate to the root folder of the project.

-docker compose -f .devcontainer/docker-compose.prod.yml up -d && docker attach dia_eval
+2. Start the containers with the following command: docker compose -f .devcontainer/docker-compose.prod.yml up -d && docker attach dia_eval

-Once the terminal is ready, run
+3. Once the terminal is ready, run
 For task 1
 python task_1_etl_pipeline.py